Intrastat

 • consignments between the parts of one legal entity;

-• the purchases of VAT-registered economic units from private persons and sales to them (within the EU);
+• the sales of VAT-registered economic units to private persons (within the EU);

 • goods dispatched for processing;